ForgeRock/ds-operator/README.md

   periodMinutes: 20
   # Keep this many snapshots.
 Older snapshots will be deleted
   snapshotsRetained: 3
-  # This defaults to ds-snapshot-class if not specified
-  volumeSnapshotClassName: ds-snapshot-class
 ```

 Snapshot settings can be dynamically changed while the directory is running.

 Notes:

-* Only the first pvc (data-ds-idrepo-0 for example) is used for the snapshot.
+* Only the first pvc (data-ds-idrepo-0 for example) is used for the automatic snapshot.
 When initializing from a snapshot,
   all directory replicas start with the same data (see above)
 * Snapshots can be expensive.
 Do not snapshot overly frequently, and retain only the number of
   snapshots that you need for availability.
 Many providers rate limit the number of snapshots that can be created.
+GCP
+  limits the number of snapshots to 6 per hour per PVC.
 * Snapshots are not a replacement for offline backups.
 If the data on disk is corrupt, the snapshot will also
   be corrupt.
 * The very first snapshot will not happen until after the first `periodMinutes` (20 minutes in the example above).